RJuro/pres-privatization-druid2021/README.md

 - What does that mean for public interest, ethics, fairness and safety in emerging AI technologies? **Public research needs to remain attractive for star- AI-researchers** 🧐

----

-## Next steps for this paper
-- Solidify framework
-- More detailed analysis of the transition outcomes:
-    - diversity and novely ouf output
-    - collaboration patterns
-- From knowledge diffusion back to knowledge production?

----
+--- -->

 ## Now what - policy implication

 - There is nothing wrong with impactful industry AI labs
-- Better coordination and funding of public mission-oriented AI research
+- Better coordination and funding of public mission-oriented AI research!
 - Development and enforcement of guidelines / certification of AI
 - What do industrial AI ethics units do?
 Mapping/evaluation?
 "Alignment"
 - Where do commercial interest clash with public objectives?